Perpetual Futures Terms of Service

 - We may, at any time and in our sole discretion, take any action we consider necessary or appropriate to comply with applicable law, regulation, regulatory guidance, sanctions controls, law enforcement requests, court orders, or the requirements of any third-party venue or service provider supporting the Perpetual Service.

-- Actions under this Section may include (without limitation): restricting or suspending access to the Perpetual Service; refusing, cancelling, or reversing orders; imposing additional requirements; blocking deposits or withdrawals; closing, reducing, or liquidating Positions; converting or realizing collateral; and suspending or terminating accounts or services.
+- Actions under this Section may include (without limitation): restricting or suspending access to the Perpetual Service; refusing, cancelling, or reversing orders; imposing additional requirements; blocking deposits or withdrawals; closing, reducing, or liquidating Positions; and suspending or terminating accounts or services.

 - You agree to provide, upon request, any information and documentation we reasonably require for compliance purposes (including KYC/AML, sanctions screening, source of funds/wealth, and transaction monitoring).
 Failure to provide such information may result in restrictions or termination under this Section 19 and/or an Event of Default.